Janet(s): Filming

 Filming took place over five and a half days in July 2018.
 For the episode, Janet's void was represented by an entirely white set, though director Morgan Sackett decided to add furniture to prevent the audience from becoming bored by the setting.
 Filming required significantly more planning and visual effects than normal; Schur later called it "the opposite of how [they] usually make television" due to the precision required.
 In a separate interview, Schur described it as both "an extreme bottle episode" due to the limited setting and cast, and "the opposite of a bottle episode" because of the level of detail required.
 Though some scenes used stand-ins in costumes and wigs, many were filmed with only poles to represent the other characters.
 Carden later called those scenes the hardest part of filming for her, describing it as "kind of los[ing] your mind a little bit".
 A particularly difficult shot was the climactic kiss due to how Carden's body had to be positioned and the alignment of the shots.
 To film one part of the scene, she had to kiss a pair of wax lips placed atop a pole.
 The height differences between Carden and Bell added to the scene's challenges.
 After combining her multiple roles, Carden spent about 40 minutes performing in the episode, which was only 22 minutes long.

 At one point, Eleanor transforms into a series of different individuals as she loses her sense of self.
 Morgan and Siegal credited the idea to Schur and explained that they carefully scripted what each new person said for both emotional impact and humor based upon who would say the line.
-In the same scene, visual effects producer David Niednagel used special effects to simulate the void and the furniture breaking up as Eleanor's struggles continue.
+Visual effects producer David Niednagel added special effects to simulate the void and the furniture breaking up as Eleanor's struggles continue.
 As her void becomes unstable, Janet accidentally sings an excerpt of Cher's "Believe".
-Carden sang a version of the song for the episode, which was then auto-tuned, but Schur explained that they ultimately went with Cher's recording because it was easier to get permission to use that version.
+Carden sang a version of the song for the episode, which was then auto-tuned, but the episode ultimately used Cher's recording because it was easier to get permission to use that version.
 Carden, Schur, and Siegal all remarked that there were instances during filming when the crew wondered if the final product would make any sense.

 Merchant, co-creator of the British version of The Office, makes a guest appearance in the episode; Schur worked as a writer on The Office's American adaptation.
 In the episode, Merchant holds a mug reading "Existence's Best Boss", an allusion to a similar mug used by Michael Scott.
-The prop was printed with this slogan, but Merchant held it the wrong way during filming, so the words were reapplied using special effects during post-production.
+The prop was printed with the slogan, but Merchant held it the wrong way during filming, so the words were reapplied using special effects during post-production.